Net-ng/kansha/doc/first_connection.rst

 First connection
 ================

 Kansha works with Firefox, Chrome, Internet Explorer 9 and above, Safari 7 and above, with the mouse.
-Kansha is currently not compatible with touch devices.

 Login screen
 ------------